coleifer/peewee/docs/peewee/sqlite_ext.rst

     SQLite 3.9.0 added `JSON support <https://www.sqlite.org/json1.html>`_ in the form of an extension library.
 The SQLite json1 extension provides a number of helper functions for working with JSON data.
-These APIs are exposed as methods of a special field-type, :py:class:`JSONField`.
+These APIs are exposed as methods of a special field-type, :class:`JSONField`.

-    To access or modify specific object keys or array indexes in a JSON structure, you can treat the :py:class:`JSONField` as if it were a dictionary/list.
+    To access or modify specific object keys or array indexes in a JSON structure, you can treat the :class:`JSONField` as if it were a dictionary/list.

     :param json_dumps: (optional) function for serializing data to JSON